alenpragma/docs-mind/docs/community/report-bug.md

 ### Your environment

 * OS and version
-* version of the dogechain
+* version of the Mind-chain
 * branch that causes this issue

 ### Steps to reproduce